ajgustafson/Portfolio/ImageEditor/README.md

 arguments than previously-- the ones described earlier.
 This new driver now initializes the view if necessary (ie when the user selects interactive mode).

-We added methods to the controller class.
-We did have to change some method signatures in the controller interface and the controller class.
-Previously the constructor of the Controller class took in an InputStream and the signature of the interface method controlGo took in a model.
-This worked for the last assignment, but didn't make sense for this assignment.
-That is because we added a bunch of methods to IController (and thus controller) that required a model reference.
-This is because we wanted the view to interact with the controller and not directly interact with the model.
-To facilitate this we added methods in the controller that the view could call which would then have the controller interact with the model in the appropriate way.
-Because all of these methods required a model reference it made more sense to have the controller store a model reference as a field and thus this needed to be initialized in the constructor.
-However, by changing the constructor, the controlGo method still needed a reference to an InputStream so it made sense to pass that in as an argument and have it no longer take the model as an argument since that was now a field in the controller.

-Although these changes are not ideal we deemed them necessary in order to have full functionality of our program and to avoid repeating large bits of code (as controlGo could now be used for both script mode and through the batch script button in the GUI).

-Finally, based on feedback from Assignment 9, we removed I/O actions from the model and delegated them to the controller.
-This required changing the method signature of the loadImage() method in the model to take an array as a parameter instead of a filename, and removing the saveImage() method from the model.

 ## Road Map
 Currently, this project supports generating these images:
 - Horizontal rainbow (7 stripes in ROYGBIV order)